amitgaru2/cvf-python-gnn/README.md

 1. `cvf-analysis/`

     Base classes for `Full Analysis` code.
 Full Analysis logic explores all possible state space in the given distributed program.
 Based on the exploration ranks and rank effects of the states are calculated.

+   1.1 `cvf-analysis/graphs`

+      Graphs, in the form of text file, to run the analysis on.

 1. `simulations/`

     All simulations logic and code.
 Simulations are performed `N` (thousands) times to generate a statistics of rank effect based on the number of steps taken by the random initial state to reach an state where no possible transition or fault (cvf) exist.
-Fault are introduced every `Fault Interval` steps i.e. if `Fault Interval = 5` then first `4` state transitions are Program Transitions and the `5th` step is a fault from cvf at targetted edges.
+Faults are introduced every `Fault Interval` steps i.e. if `Fault Interval = 5` then first `4` state transitions are Program Transitions and the `5th` step is a fault from cvf at targetted edges.

 1. `utils/`

     Helper functions.

-# Algorith

 # Running the program

+  1. Running the Simulation

+     Eg.1.